-- Onions: Onions contain thiosulphate and other chemicals, which can affect red blood cells and cause anemia and irregularly sized red blood cells in birds in certain quantities.11 In one study, geese died after consuming green onions and research indicated anemia and liver issues were present due to their iingestion.35 In another, a conure presented with a lack of appetite and lethargy then died after ingesting garlic.36 There may also be some medicinal benefits for certain health issues in chickens, but the studies on them are about very specific forms and quantities for specific health conditions.37 Care must be taken and you should discuss any possible treatments with your veterinarian.
+- Onions: Onions contain thiosulphate and other chemicals, which can affect red blood cells and cause anemia and irregularly sized red blood cells in birds in certain quantities.11 In one study, Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. died after consuming green onions and research indicated anemia and liver issues were present due to their iingestion.35 In another, a conure presented with a lack of appetite and lethargy then died after ingesting garlic.36 There may also be some medicinal benefits for certain health issues in chickens, but the studies on them are about very specific forms and quantities for specific health conditions.37 Care must be taken and you should discuss any possible treatments with your veterinarian.
 Choosing not to seek veterinary advice may prove fatal for residents.

 - Processed Human Food: Processed foods, especially those that are greasy, salty, or sweet, should be avoided.
 These foods are not healthy for chickens.
 Our junk food is also junk food for them.
 Too much salt, sugar, or fat can cause health problems.